WDI-HK-6/Class-Notes-And-Exercises/functions.md

 2. Run function.
 3. Have function return something new.
 4. Save returned value into a variable.
-5. Use this new variable as the input into another function.
+5. Use this new variable as the input into another function(s).
 6. etc, etc, etc

 ##Planning